 • The Line 39 California sauvignon blanc, which “does something too many Big Wines don’t — offer more than the one flavor that dominates everything else.”

 • Chateau Bonnet blanc, rouge, and rose, maybe the last great cheap Bordeaux: “always varietally correct, impeccably made, an outstanding value, and cheap and delicious.”
 I can still find them for $10 and $12 in Dallas, but it is getting more difficult in other parts of the country..

 • Banfi CollePino, in which Big Wine does it right – an Italian red made with sangiovese “with the telltale tart cherry fruit, a certain freshness, and soft tannins.”

 • The La Fiera pinot grigio: “Quite possibly the perfect pinot grigio — a little lemon fruit and a restrained, quinine-like finish, three flavors, and not overdone in any way.”

-• Five Spanish cavas, or sparkling wines — Segura Viudas brut (dry) and rose (“How can they do this so inexpensively?” a competitor asked me); the legendary Cristalino brut, extra dry (sweeter than brut) and rose; Dibon, which Robert Parker liked as much as I did; Casteller, “tight bubbles and tart, sweet lemon fruit;” and Perelada, brut and rose, “impossibly well done for the price.”
+• Assorted Spanish cavas, or sparkling wines (though they may cost as much as $15 in some parts of the country): Dibon, which Robert Parker liked as much as I did; Casteller, “tight bubbles and tart, sweet lemon fruit;” and Perelada, brut and rose, “impossibly well done for the price;” and the Naveran.

 • The Hall’s Asterisk Wing — for the Vitiano red, white, and rose made by the great Riccardo Cotarella.
-These Italian wines are sometimes $10 and sometimes $11 or $12, and it’s kind of silly to keep moving them in and out of the Hall because the dollar fluctuates against the euro or because retailers are playing with margin.
+These Italian wines are sometimes $10 and sometimes $15, and it’s kind of silly to keep moving them in and out of the Hall because the dollar fluctuates against the euro or because retailers are playing with margin.